crs4/pydoop/docs/ideas_list.rst

 Python 3 porting
 ----------------

-Pydoop currently runs on Python 2.7 (and 2.6, with some backports).
+Pydoop currently runs on Python 2.7.
 It would be nice to make it available to Python 3 users.

 **Knowledge prerequisites:** Python 2, Python 3